foundry-rs/book/src/forge/forking-mode.md

 Forge supports testing in a forked environment.

-To run tests in a forked environment - such as a forked Ethereum mainnet - pass a RPC URL via the `--fork-url` flag:
+To run all tests in a forked environment - such as a forked Ethereum mainnet - pass a RPC URL via the `--fork-url` flag:

 ```bash
 forge test --fork-url <your_rpc_url>